 - 1. Participate in ALL seminar discussions and activities. - 2.
-Plan and teach two formal lesson plans to an entire class during the pre-internship experience (Appendix A and B). - 3.
-Write a 3-4 page reflection and analysis of one of the lesson plans (Appendix D). - 4.
-Write a 1 2 page reflection on what you did to meet dispositions #5, 6, 7, 9 from the PDEFE. - 5.
+Plan and teach a three-lesson learning segment to an entire class during the pre-internship experience (Appendix A and B). - 3.
+Complete a mentor teacher interview. - 4.
+Complete the special education teacher interview. - 5.
+Submit the culturally responsive teaching assignment. - 6.
 Meet standards on the Pre-internship PDEFE (Appendix C).

-All forms and instructions for required assignments will be available for teacher candidates on the WSU Canvas 490 Pre-internship course.
+All forms and instructions for required assignments will be available for teacher candidates on the WSU Canvas 469 Pre-internship course.